« View All Posts

 New call-to-action

-3. Haul Freight Under Your Own Authority
+2. Haul Freight Under Your Authority

-Under your own authority, you’ll be running your own company, even if you’re the only driver.
+Under your authority, you’ll be running your own company, even if you’re the only driver.
 In fact, this is how many large trucking companies today got their start (including ATS).

-You can choose to broker your freight, find your own line of customers or bid on loads from digital load board apps.
+You can choose to broker your freight, find your own line of customers, or bid on loads from digital load board apps.
 You won’t have a company backing you or helping you find freight.
 However, you have the opportunity to make as much money as you want; you’re limited only by yourself.

 Running under your own authority poses a lot of risks.
-It isn’t just your truck maintenance costs, insurance (physical damage, bobtail, occupational accident insurance) and fuel that you have to worry about.
+It isn’t just your truck maintenance costs, insurance (physical damage, bobtail, occupational accident insurance), and fuel that you have to worry about.
 You’ll need to pay annual fees to maintain your authority and DOT number.

 You also have a safety score to worry about.
-When you run under your own authority, you’re subjected to DOT audits and you’ll be assigned a safety score.
+When you run under your authority, you’re subjected to DOT audits and you’ll be assigned a safety score.
 One minor infraction can significantly hurt your safety score and cause you to lose customers.

 With great risk comes great reward.
 The sky is really the limit when you have your own authority.
 You may even decide to hire drivers to work alongside you.